-“We weave ideas, scribe forward, and create connection.”
+“We weave ideas, scribe forward, align with life and create connection.”

 — Dr Demeter | Emily Samuels-Ballantyne